Office of Admissions

 Returning UW-Stevens Point Students

-If you have been away from campus for one or more semesters, complete the UW System admission application form (see Admission Application Procedure in the beginning of this section) to apply for readmission to UW-Stevens Point.
+If you have been away from campus for two or more semesters (not including Summer term), complete the UW System admission application form (see Admission Application Procedure in the beginning of this section) to apply for readmission to UW-Stevens Point.
 Ask any colleges you’ve attended since leaving UW-Stevens Point to send an official copy of your transcript to our Admissions Office so we can determine your eligibility for readmission.

 If you left UW-Stevens Point under academic suspension, a letter of appeal must accompany your application for admission.
 The letter should explain the circumstances which affected your academic performance (include documentation if available), how your problems have been resolved, your activities/occupations since your attendance here, and what has changed so that, if you are readmitted, we can be assured that you will not be suspended again.
 You are eligible to apply for readmission as follows: